Time to Adapt

-The typical rules are known and abided by: trade smaller, use wider stops, be quicker to pocket gains.
+The typical rules are known and abided by trade smaller, use wider stops, and be quicker to pocket gains.

-Other rules must be learned on the fly and as the market teaches them: indicators may not be as accurate or reliable, certain moving averages may not be as important as they used to be, price may move further and faster than you expect.
+Other rules must be learned on the fly and as the market teaches them: indicators may not be as accurate or reliable, certain moving averages may not be as important as they used to be, and prices may move further and faster than you expect.

 For me, the most important thing I have to adapt to is the speed and time frame change.
 In a market like this things happen quickly and in a big way.
-This means I have to be really honest with myself when a trade isn’t working, otherwise I risk giving too much money back.
-I have already learned that lesson this week (might as well get it out of the way) when I was too stubborn on admitting I was wrong on a trade.
-It worked for awhile, and then I saw it change, but I thought it might shift again in my favor…..
+This means I have to be really honest with myself when a trade isn’t working, otherwise, I risk giving too much money back.
+I have already learned that lesson this week (might as well get it out of the way) when I was too stubborn in admitting I was wrong on a trade.
+It worked for a while, and then I saw it change, but I thought it might shift again in my favor…..
 Eventually.

 ‘Eventually’ in this market may not come and if it does, you might be too damaged to recover from it.
-The bad trade was a quick reminder, early on in this new environment, that I would rather take a position off and miss out on a good trade than to be stubborn and lose hard earned money.
+The bad trade was a quick reminder, early on in this new environment, that I would rather take a position off and miss out on a good trade than be stubborn and lose hard-earned money.
 Thank you for the fresh lesson, Mr. Market.

-With the speed of things, my typical time frame of Daily and Hourly start to become difficult to read because price is so far away from the normal parameters.
-In times like these, I find myself needing to step down to mainly the 15 minute and 5 minute.
-While this doesn’t change my overall trading rules or methodology, it does mean I have to apply them on an extra time frame or two and act on them in a shorter period of time.
+With the speed of things, my typical time frame of Daily and Hourly starts to become difficult to read because the price is so far away from the normal parameters.
+In times like these, I find myself needing to step down to mainly the 15-minute and 5-minute.
+While this doesn’t change my overall trading rules or methodology, it does mean I have to apply them in an extra time frame or two and act on them in a shorter period of time.

-We need to remember that trades which setup on the 5 and 15 min time frames won’t last as long as they would on the hourly and daily.
+We need to remember that trades set up on the 5 and 15 min time frames won’t last as long as they would on the hourly and daily.
 It is then imperative to keep in mind that as we operate in the lower time frames, there are now more time frames over us with invisible support and resistance levels.
-A solid setup on a lower chart which would normally give us a great, longer term entry, may now get stuffed in 3 days because it ran into overhead resistance on a higher chart which we don’t normally have to deal with.
+A solid setup on a lower chart which would normally give us a great, longer-term entry, may now get stuffed in 3 days because it ran into overhead resistance on a higher chart which we don’t normally have to deal with.

-I was watching the SPY on the 2 and 5 minute today, expecting price to continue on its given trend.
-Those two time frames were clear overhead but it just didn’t go.
+I was watching the SPY on the 2 and 5 minutes today, expecting the price to continue on its given trend.
+Those two-time frames were clear overhead but it just didn’t go.
 So I started to poke around and I found that the hourly 21 EMA was the culprit.
 Not a moving average I have to worry about very often, but I also don’t often trade the 2 and 5 min, nor do I typically have the 21 overhead.